 The README Template

-We provide a more comprehensive README template that follows best practices defined by a number of data editors at social science journals.
+We provide a more comprehensive README template - which you can preview in the image below - that follows best practices defined by a number of data editors at social science journals.
 You can read here the full list of endorsers.

 You can always access the most recent version of this template here or download them quickly: